Claude Code token limits: Guide for engineering leaders

 Engineering teams are deploying GitHub Copilot, Cursor, Windsurf, Claude Code, and other AI coding assistants under the watchful eyes of executives who expect significant productivity gains.
 The challenge is that most organizations lack the infrastructure to actually measure whether those gains are materializing.

-Faros AI provides the measurement layer that connects AI tool usage to real engineering outcomes.
+Faros provides the measurement layer that connects AI tool usage to real engineering outcomes.
 The platform integrates data from source control, project management, CI/CD pipelines, incident tracking, security scanning, and HR systems to create a unified view of how AI tools are affecting your software delivery lifecycle.
-Rather than relying on vendor-reported metrics or developer self-assessments, Faros AI traces the actual downstream impact of AI-generated code on velocity, quality, security, and developer satisfaction.
+Rather than relying on vendor-reported metrics or developer self-assessments, Faros traces the actual downstream impact of AI-generated code on velocity, quality, security, and developer satisfaction.

 The AI Transformation solution provides visibility across the full value journey, from initial pilot to large-scale rollout to ongoing optimization.
 You can track adoption metrics per developer and team, measure acceptance rates and time savings, identify unused licenses and power users, and compare tool effectiveness across different coding assistants.
-Critically, Faros AI applies causal analysis to separate AI's true effect from confounding factors like team composition, project complexity, and developer seniority, so you know whether performance changes are genuinely attributable to AI or driven by something else entirely.
+Critically, Faros applies causal analysis to separate AI's true effect from confounding factors like team composition, project complexity, and developer seniority, so you know whether performance changes are genuinely attributable to AI or driven by something else entirely.

 For organizations seeking to rapidly assess their AI maturity and plan concrete next steps, the GAINS™ framework measures performance across ten dimensions that define engineering readiness for AI: adoption, usage, change management, velocity, quality, security, cost efficiency, satisfaction, onboarding, and organizational efficiency.
 Each dimension ties AI usage to business performance, quantifying what's working and where value is being lost.

-Faros AI was recently recognized as the 2025 Microsoft Partner of the Year for Startups for its work helping enterprise software engineering organizations measure AI productivity gains.
-Companies like Autodesk, Discord, and Vimeo use Faros AI to become data-driven when it comes to engineering productivity, delivery, outcomes, and AI transformation.
+Faros was recently recognized as the 2025 Microsoft Partner of the Year for Startups for its work helping enterprise software engineering organizations measure AI productivity gains.
+Companies like Autodesk, Discord, and Vimeo use Faros to become data-driven when it comes to engineering productivity, delivery, outcomes, and AI transformation.

 What are Claude Code token limits?